Close

 INVESTOR EDUCATION AND PROTECTION FUND (IEPF).

 Pursuant to provisions of Section 124 and 1250 of the Companies Act, 2013 read with the Investor Education and Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules, 2016 ("the Rules") as amended from time to time, the Company has deposited a sum of Rs.
-12,89,088.50 into the specified bank account of the IEPF, Government of India towards unclaimed or unpaid dividend amount for the financial year 2011-12.
-Further, corresponding 618012 shares in respect of which dividend remains unclaimed or unpaid for seven consecutive years couldn’t be transferred to the Demat account of the IEPF Authority.
+12,89,088.50 into the specified bank account ofthe IEPF, Government of India towards unclaimed or unpaid dividend amount for the financial year 2011-12.

 PERSONNEL